Bipolar Depression Treatment

 Maintenance means the drugs can manage both mania and depression, though Lamictal is mainly indicated for depression and rapid cycling.

 This is a lot of medication information to take in at once, especially if you or someone you care about was just diagnosed.
-There is also a Medication Chart from Dr. John Preston at the end of this article from Dr. John Preston.
+Check out this Medication Chart from Dr. John Preston from Dr. John Preston.
 This explains the four categories and the specific medications under each.
 There are also many articles on HealthyPlace.com with more in-depth information on the use of mood disorder medications.